Our Approach to Liquidity

 Key aspects of our liquidity policy include:

-- There are zero penalties for redemption; and
+- There are zero penalties or fees for redemption.

 Finally, it is important to be aware that Heron Finance reserves the right to modify the liquidity policy.
 Should there be any material changes to our policy, we will ensure all our clients are promptly informed of these adjustments.
 This policy underscores our commitment to maintaining transparency and safeguarding our clients’ interests in varying market conditions.